ibm-cloud-docs/FileStorage/faqs.md

 Both NFSv3 and NFSv4.1 are supported in the {{site.data.keyword.cloud}} environment.
 NFSv4.2 is not supported.

-The preferred version is NFSv3 because it's a stateless protocol and more resilient when network events occur.
+The preferred version is NFSv3 because it's more resilient when network events occur.

 NFSv3 natively supports `no_root_squash` that allows root clients to retain root permissions on the NFS share.
 You can enable this feature in NFSv4.1, by editing the domain information and running the `rpcidmapd` or a similar service.
 For more information, see [Implementing no_root_squash for NFS](/docs/FileStorage?topic=FileStorage-mountingLinux#norootsquash).

-When it comes to vSphere Solutions, NFSv3 supports more features than v4.1.
-Such features include Storage DRS and Site Recovery Manager.
+When {site.data.keyword.filestorage_short}} is used in a VMware deployment, NFSv4.1 might be the better choice.
+For more information about the different features of each version and what is supported by VMware, see [NFS Protocols and ESXi](https://docs.vmware.com/en/VMware-vSphere/7.0/com.vmware.vsphere.storage.doc/GUID-8A929FE4-1207-4CC5-A086-7016D73C328F.html){: external}.

 ## Can VAAI and HW acceleration be enabled in our VMware deployments?
 {: #isVAAIsupported}